ranjanistic/knotters/CONTRIBUTING.md

 The previous section roughly explains the code structure of this project.
 Now, we need to look at the project from user's point of view.
 You can, if you want to, read the details page for user oriented explanation of terminologies and features of the platform by visiting [The landing page](https://knotters.org/landing/) of Knotters.

+Also, [signing up on Knotters](https://knotters.org/register) by yourself can also help you better understand how things work from user's perspective.
+Plus, you can get also get perks for yourself just like any other user!

 The following steps intend to explain how a user is expected to move around our platform, and therefore will also explain the features of this platform.

+## Code Contribution

+You can start contribution by going through the [issues](https://github.com/knottersbot/knotters/issues) and working upon them as per your knowledge.
+In doubt, you can always reach out the maintainers of this project.

+Recommendations

+- Always document your code as much as possible.
+Every function, class, Global object, or anything worth documenting created by you should be documented by you too.
+Follow the pattern being followed in existing source code for documentation.

+- Write tests for everything you create, especially for the request handling functions.

+- Avoid changing database model names once deployed, to avoid problems related to existing records.

+- Always create a separate branch for any new task, and always create it from the beta branch.

+- Always create a pull request from your branch to beta branch.
+No changes should be made on main branch directly.

+- Updates on beta branch are always deployed on beta.knotters.org

+- Before creating anything new, always check whether something already exists for that or not.
+Especially for frontend part, try to reuse the defined style classes and design patterns to maintain consistency in UI and UX as much as possible.